panacloud/learn-angular/README.md

 # Learn AngularJS 2 in Baby Steps
 We will learn Angular 2 by taking small incremental steps.
-But before we start with Angular 2 we will first learn TypeScript 1.6.2+:
+But before we start with Angular 2 we will first learn TypeScript:

 https://github.com/panacloud/learn-typescript